- What Role Does an Amazon Product Listing Serve?

 Amazon strives to anticipate user searches as you enter your keywords by supplementing your search terms with fitting keywords.

-Once you've acquired a lengthy list of potential search terms using this method, you still need to determine which keywords are the most important and relevant for your product.
-At this juncture, another tool from the search engine Google comes into play.
+If your keyword research has resulted in a very long list of potential search terms, you still need to determine which ones are most important for your product.
+This is where another tool from Google’s search engine comes into play.

 Google Keyword Planner